rowanthorpe/taskwrangle/README.md

 system).
 From those experiences and some good takeaways from working with trouble-ticket and project-management systems over the years, I know very much what I want in a personal task-management system, and more importantly - what I *don't* want.
-For that reason, when Joe Bognor posted a mini task-management demo-app on the Picolisp site I got enthusiastic while playing with it and developed it to the point that I found useful as a real-world app.
+For that reason, when Joe Bogner posted a mini task-management demo-app on the Picolisp site I got enthusiastic while playing with it and developed it to the point that I found useful as a real-world app.
 For the sake of getting input from others (and in case anyone else would like to use it)